Yord/shargs/README.md

 ```

 In the example, `style` provides the details for how many columns a usage documentation text should be wide,
-an whether it should have padding.
+and whether it should have padding.
 A `style` is an object whose values are arrays of *style objects*, that must have a [`width`](#width) key,
 and may have [`padEnd`](#padEnd) and [`padStart`](#padStart) keys: